Altius/soda/README.md

 -d, --addMidpointAnnotation
 ```

-Use `-d` or `--addMidpointAnnotation` to add a vertical line underneath all tracks, positioned at the midpoint of the genomic range.
-The annotation is labeled with the genomic coordinate of the midpoint.
+Use `-d` or `--addMidpointAnnotation` to add a red vertical line underneath all tracks, centered on the midpoint of the genomic range.
+The annotation is also labeled with the genomic coordinate of the midpoint.

 ```bash
 -a, --range